-Growing successfully in an organic system is impossible without the use of beneficial microbes.
+Growing successfully with an organic system is impossible without the use of beneficial microbes.
 However, you cannot simply switch from synthetic to organic.
-Using beneficial microbes in a plant growing system requires a different set of growing parameters than are used in a totally synthetic system, whether a hydroponics, soil-based or soilless environment.
+Using beneficial microbes in a plant growing system requires a different set of growing parameters than are used in a totally synthetic system whether a hydroponics, soil-based or soilless environment.
 The switch requires a new approach that follows the rules of our natural world where plants have been growing successfully in the wild for millions of years.

 In a synthetic system, plants are completely dependent on people to maintain feeding schedules and oversee delivery mechanisms.
 In a growing environment where microbes are used, people are no longer in complete control, and the plant is not completely dependent on people.

-As people we need to provide basic nutrients and microbes, but that is where our job ends in a microbe-growing environment.
+As people, we need to provide basic nutrients and microbes, but that is where our job ends in a microbe-growing environment.
 Now, the plant decides when it wants to eat, how much it wants to eat and how it prefers its food to be delivered—via roots, via leaves or a particular group of microbes.
 This enables your plants to grow bigger, faster and more nutrient-dense.

 Years ago, we didn’t need to add microbes if we were growing outside in soils since the microbes were naturally there.
 For many decades now, though, we have been killing off the naturally occurring microbes with salt-based synthetic fertilizers and toxic pesticides, fungicides, herbicides and even some organic pesticides.
 What we haven’t killed off directly has been zapped through pesticide drifts.
 The only way to get the beneficial microbes back into our plant growing systems is by adding them, as well as the foods that are needed to sustain those populations.

-Part of our job is to be sure the salt levels in our growing system are below 100 ppm when we add microbes to soil or hydroponics systems.
+Part of our job is to be sure the salt levels in our growing system are below 100 ppm when we add microbes to soil or hydroponic systems.
 Microbes can still be added to leaves when using synthetic fertilizers on soil that are above 100 ppm, but not directly to the soil.

 Microbes are like people in that they need food, air and water to thrive.
 If they are given too much salt they become dehydrated, shrivel up and die.
-If salt levels in your soil or nutrients are less than 100 ppm then you can add microbes (no matter if you are using synthetic or organic nutrients), but above that 100 ppm threshold the microbes start dying off.
+If salt levels in your soil or nutrients are less than 100 ppm then you can add microbes (no matter if you are using synthetic or organic nutrients), but above that 100 ppm threshold, the microbes start dying off.

 Why are microbes so necessary for successful growing when using organic nutrients?
 Let’s look to Mother Nature for the answer.
 The sun is the primary source of energy for all life on earth.
 Its energy is stored in bonds of carbon-based chemicals that are also called organic matter and are produced by plants through photosynthesis.
 This energy can later be released for use by microbes and by higher plants the process of respiration.